syre-data/docs/source/overview.rst

 Analysis
 ********

 Thot is based on the idea that data and analysis should be separated and data should never be modified.
-You can think of a Thot analysis script as a machine reads data manipulates them and creates new pieces of data.
+You can think of a Thot Script as a machine that reads data, manipulates them, and creates new data.